dwarkesh8/Tic-Tac-Toe/README.md

 # Tic Tac Toe
-This is a simple web based Tik-Tak-Toe game created using html, JavaScript &amp; jQuery.
+This is a simple web based Tik-Tak-Toe game created using html, JavaScript, jQuery &amp; sweetalert js.